camunda/camunda-docs-manual/content/introduction/telemetry.md

   }
 }
 ```
 The telemetry service that receives this report also stores a hash of the IP address from which the report is sent.
-That hash of the IP address is stored to filter duplicate data and detect malicious access.
+The telemetry service stores the hash of the IP address to filter duplicate data and detect malicious access.
 No other information will be included in that report.
 Furthermore, this report will be sent exactly once on the first run of your installation.
 In case you disabled telemetry explicitly or did not configure it at all, this is the only report that will ever be sent to Camunda.

-If there is the necessity to also prevent this anonymized report from being sent to us, you can set the `telemetryReporterActivate` configuration [flag][engine-config-telemetryReporterActivate] to `false`.
+To prevent this anonymized report from being sent to us, set the `telemetryReporterActivate` configuration [flag][engine-config-telemetryReporterActivate] to `false`.
 With this, the reporter thread will not be started and no request will ever be sent to Camunda.
 See the [How to Enable Telemetry]({{< ref "#how-to-enable-telemetry" >}}) section for how to do this.

 ## Collected Data